billk-FM/HEC-Commander/HMS-Commander/README.md

 - Load the calibration shapefile
 - To Create, export subbasins file from HEC-HMS, load in RASMapper, and merge subbasins.
-- Then, add "CalRegion" column and number calibration regions (1,2,3,etc.)
+- Then, add "CalRegion" column and number calibration regions (1,2,3,etc.)\

+## Changelog
+2023-11-11:  Raises error if hms_run_name not present in .run file

 Contact Information